Minimum Wage: Nevada

 Federal law and guidance on this subject should be reviewed together with this section.

 - Nevada's state minimum wage is calculated annually based on inflation statistics, and may be more than the current federal minimum wage in any given year.
-See Overview.
+See Minimum Wage.

 - Deductions from wages are prohibited for any reason unless required or permitted by law (such as tax withholding) or court order (such as garnishment) or authorized in writing by the employee.
 See Deductions Above the Minimum Wage.